 - O-1 Persons of Extraordinary Ability: Syracuse University will sponsor an individual for O-1 status when the individual’s credentials establish extraordinary ability in the sciences, arts, education, business, or athletics and when H-1B sponsorship is not possible.

-- TN Mexican and Canadian NAFTA Professional Workers: TN status is available only to Canadian or Mexican citizens for particular professions listed in Appendiz 1603.D.1 of NAFTA.
+- TN Mexican and Canadian NAFTA Professional Workers: TN status is available only to Canadian or Mexican citizens for particular professions listed in Appendix 1603.D.1 of NAFTA.
 At Syracuse University, TN is appropriate for teaching and some staff positions.

 - Permanent Residents: Syracuse University may sponsor faculty and some staff for permanent residency in one of three employment-based permanent residency categories: EB-1 for outstanding teaching and research; EB-2 for advanced degree professionals; and EB-3 for skilled workers.

 - J-1 Exchange Visitors: J-1 status is appropriate for visiting professors and researchers at Syracuse University.
-J-1 Exchange visitors can be short- or long-term visiting appointments for teaching, research and training.
+J-1 Exchange visitors can be short- or long-term visiting appointments for teaching, research, and training.
 J-1 status cannot be used for tenure track appointments.
 For information on Syracuse University’s J-1 program, please contact the Slutzker Center at 315.443.2457.

-Office of University Counsel (UC)
+Office of University Counsel (OUC)

 900 South Crouse Avenue